yegor256/blog/_posts/2016/jul/2016-07-18-law-of-demeter.md

 K.Lieberherr, I.Holland, and A.Riel, OOPSLA'88 Proceedings, 1988.

 This is where it was introduced.
-Let's see what it literally says (look for Section 3 in that PDF document).
+Let's see what it literally says (look for Section 3 in that PDF document):

+> For all classes C, and for all methods M attached to C, all objects to which M sends a message must be instances of classes associated with the following classes: 1) the argument classes of M (including C), 2) the instance variable classes of C.

 Say it's a Java class:

 {% highlight java %}
 class C {